 Section 1.
 Qualifications

-All permanent and continuous non-academic civil service employees with non-, excluding off-campus appointments, shall be eligible to vote.
+All permanent and continuous non-academic civil service employees with non-union status, excluding off-campus appointments, shall be eligible to vote.

+University employees who serve as ex-officio appointees to the Council, due to their official position at EIU, shall not be eligible to vote on Council business or for council representation, unless they are classified as a non-negotiated civil service employee.

 Section 2.
 Election Supervision

-Nominations and elections shall be supervised by an Election Committee appointed by the Council.
+Nominations and elections shall be supervised by an Election Committee.

 Official nomination petitions and elections ballots shall be prepared and supervised by the Election Committee.